IceRaptor/HumanResources/README.md

 * Add pilot favor/hatred to pre-generated pilots
 * Compound faction names aren't whitespace separated
 * I'm not updating pilots value, etc as their skills change; need to ensure that gets addressed at least at contract renegotiation
-* Context popup from events needs to account for crews
+* Context tooltip from events needs to account for crews
-* * Optional kill bonus where each unit killed gives a bonus to the pilot
+* Optional kill bonus where each unit killed gives a bonus to the pilot
-* * Doco note: salary only changes on renegotiation
+* Doco note: salary only changes on renegotiation
 * Update salary for mechwarriors/vcrew prior to event fire
 * MedTechs, MechTechs, Aerospace should improve as you use them
 * Check if player character is paid a salary